 Every child has a story to tell…

-There are more than 108.4 million people who are forcibly displaced in the world today.
-That means 1 in every 74 people has been forced to leave their homes because of persecution, conflict, violence,
+There are more than 117 million people who are forcibly displaced in the world today.
+That means 1 in every 70 people has been forced to leave their homes because of persecution, conflict, violence, human rights violations, or events seriously disturbing public order.
+49 million are children, more than 40 per cent of the world’s refugees.

 On this website children from the Middle East, South East Asia, West Africa, East Africa, and Central America tell their stories and give you their own answers, in words and pictures.
 They are now living or travelling through Greece, France, Italy, the Balkans and the UK, or moving from Central America to Mexico and the United States.